gomlx

 context/checkpoints

-Package checkpoints implements checkpoint management: saving and loading of checkpoints.
+Package checkpoints implements checkpoint management: saving and loading of checkpoints to file, or loading a checkpoint from an embedded checkpoint.

-Package checkpoints implements checkpoint management: saving and loading of checkpoints.
+Package checkpoints implements checkpoint management: saving and loading of checkpoints to file, or loading a checkpoint from an embedded checkpoint.

 context/ctxtest